Undergraduate Accounting Certificate

 For more information regarding this certificate:

-1. Please fill out and submit your contact information via this form.
-Be sure to select “Accounting – Certificate” as your academic interest.
+1. Please fill out and submit your contact information in the form on this page.
+Be sure to select “Accounting Certificate (undergraduate)” as your academic interest.

 Courses can be taken at the Edwards Campus in a two-semester sequence.
 Each course is offered once per academic year, and courses are sequential.